moriyoshi/cloudmap-proxy/README.md

 * `-cache-ttl`

-    Specify cache duration. (default: 1m0s)  The value must followed by a duration unit.
+    Specify cache duration. (default: 1m0s)  The value must be followed by a duration unit.

 * `-conn-timeout`

-    Specify connection timeout. (default: 10s)  The value must followed by a duration unit.
+    Specify connection timeout. (default: 10s)  The value must be followed by a duration unit.

 * `-debug`